 Our approach recognizes that having a meaningful conversation means more than pointing to simple pictures of objects.
 The Aphasia Institute has developed training and educational materials to help healthcare providers, people with aphasia, their families and friends engage in meaningful conversations.
 The method is called Supported Conversation for Adults with Aphasia (SCA™), an evidence-based communication method, developed specifically for people who have had a stroke and are living with aphasia.
 This method has application for other populations such as individuals with early dementia, for whom English is a second language, have hearing loss or motor speech difficulties.

-The Aphasia Institute is proud of its ability to give the gift of conversation to ‘those who know more than they can say’ and is grateful to the staff, volunteers and students whose efforts make this possible and to the Ontario Central Local Health Integration Network and the Ministry of Health and Long-Term Care for their funding support.
+The Aphasia Institute is proud of its ability to give the gift of conversation to ‘those who know more than they can say’ and is grateful to the staff, volunteers and students whose efforts make this possible and to the Ontario Central Local Health Integration Network and the Ministry of Health for their funding support.

 1 Kagan, A., Simmons-Mackie, N., Rowland, A., Huijbregts, M., Shumway, E., McEwen, S., Threats, T., & Sharp, S. (2007).
 Counting what counts: A framework for capturing real-life outcomes of aphasia intervention.
 Aphasiology, 22(3), 258-280.